primus/primus/README.md

 Primus has two ways of extending the functionality.
 We have [plugins](#plugins) but also support middleware.
 And there is an important difference between these.
 The middleware layers allows you to modify the incoming requests **before** they are passed in to the transformers.
+Plugins allow you to modify and interact with the sparks.
 The middleware layer is only ran for the requests that are handled by Primus.

 We support 2 kind of middleware, **async** and **sync** middleware.
 The main difference between these kinds is that sync middleware doesn't require a